 The safety of our guests and staff is paramount to our reopening measures.

-Before each shift, every member of staff working in the venue will be assessing their general health and isolating at home should they develop any Coronavirus symptoms, or quarantining if they’ve been advised to do so by NHS Test and Trace.
+Every member of staff working in the venue will be regularly conducting lateral flow tests to assess their health, and isolating at home should they be advised to do so, or develop any Coronavirus symptoms.
 Members of our Front of House team working in public areas of the venue will be wearing face coverings and protective gloves during their shifts.

-Upon booking you will be allocated an arrival time which will be printed on your tickets.
-We ask guests to adhere to these arrival times to help us minimise the flow of traffic inside the building.
-Please wear a face covering (unless exempt) upon arrival at the theatre, where you will be asked to wait outside the main entrance in the queue on the left or right.
-Before entering the auditorium, you will be asked to submit to a temperature check, and anyone exhibiting a temperature of 37.8C or above may be refused entry.
-Your tickets will also be scanned and checked when your full party has arrived before you enter the auditorium.
+Your tickets will be scanned and checked when your full party has arrived before you enter the auditorium.
 Physical tickets will not be printed so you will be asked to present your e-tickets via mobile device or by quoting your full name and address or order number to help staff locate your booking.

-Throughout the venue, hand sanitisation stations and perspex screens have been installed for your safety.
-You will also find signage and floor markings detailing how to safely navigate your way around the venue whilst maintaining a minimum 1-metre distance from others outside of your household or support bubble.
+Throughout the venue, hand sanitisation stations have been installed for your safety.
+You will also find signage and floor markings detailing how to safely navigate your way around the venue.

 Our toilet facilities will be cleaned regularly throughout the day using antiviral cleaning products.